-Presella is an online startup that eliminates risk from events by preselling tickets and guaranteeing a certain number of attendees before proceeding with the actual event.
-Events only happen if they presell their target number or tickets.
-I came up with the idea when applying to a startup accelerator program in 2012.
-We were selected among the top 8 ideas and won series A funding and were accelerated for 6 months.
-Here’s how it all happened…
+Presella was an online startup that eliminated risk from events by preselling tickets and guaranteeing a certain number of attendees before proceeding with the actual event.
+Events only happened if they presold their target number of tickets.
+I came up with the startup’s idea when applying to a startup accelerator program competition in 2012.
+We were selected among the top 8 ideas, won series A funding, and were accelerated for 6 months.

 During the initial period of the startup accelerator program competition, I listened to all the other teams and individuals pitch their ideas.
 I wasn’t really convinced in any of their ideas.
 I had some ideas of my own back then, but I wasn’t really convinced in any of them either.
 I decided to wait and give myself more time to think.